fpichlou/contact-list/README.md

 # Contact list application based on Reactjs

-You can see the [live version](http://fpichlou.github.io/contact-list).
+You can see the [live version](http://fpichlou.github.io/contact-list).\
+The size of results is set to `200 contacts`.

 ## Available Scripts